 GENEVA TOOL CO.

-The earliest connection to the Geneva Tool Co. indicates that a man named Norman S. Caswell, a maker of scythes, handles and such sold his goods from the back of his wagon as early as 1849.
-In 1854 he formed a partnership with O. H. and J. H Price and worked in a building located on the south ridge of Geneva, Ohio.
-By 1868 the company was doing well enough to justify the forming of a stock company which was then named the Geneva Tool Co.
-In addition to manufacturing some of their goods, the company may have applied labels and markings to the goods they resold that had been obtained from other sources.
+The earliest connection to the Geneva Tool Co. indicates that a man named Norman S. Caswell, a maker of scythes, handles and related items sold his goods from the back of his wagon as early as 1849.
+In 1854 he formed a partnership with O. H. and J. H. Price and then worked in a building located on the south ridge of Geneva, Ohio.
+By 1868 the company was doing well enough to justify the forming of a stock company, which was then named the Geneva Tool Co.
+In addition to manufacturing some of their goods, the company may have applied labels and/or markings to the goods they resold that had actually been obtained from other sources.

 The Geneva Tool Co. was one of the sixteen companies that joined together to form the American Fork & Hoe Co. in 1902.
 Many of the brands owned by those sixteen companies continued to be made and distributed.
-The axe brands may have been gradually replaced by the brands associated with the Kelly Axe & Tool Works, a division of American Fork & Hoe Co. (later to become True Temper) The Geneva line labels may also have been continued to satisfy marketing arrangements involving distributors in Canada.
+When the American Fork & Hoe Company bought the Kelly Axe & Tool Co. and changed the division name to the The Kelly Axe & Tool Works the Geneva axe brands may have been replaced by the brands associated with the Kelly Axe & Tool Works.
+That division of American Fork & Hoe Co. later became True Temper.
+The line of brands and their labels may have been continued to satisfy marketing arrangements involving distributors in Canada but they replace in the states with the brands associated with the American Axe & Tool Works.

 By Tom Lamond ©